AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

   </tr>
   <tr data-mc-conditions="QuicksilverOrClassic.Quicksilver">
    <td>Activity</td>
-   <td>In Workfront Goals, an activity is a progress indicator for a goal.
+   <td>In [!DNL Workfront Goals], an activity is a progress indicator for a goal.
 It can be a progress bar that you update manually, or a project that is associated with the goal.
-You cannot display activities in a report and you cannot access them through the Workfront API.
+You cannot display activities in a report and you cannot access them through the [!DNL Workfront] API.
 For information about activities, see <a href="../../../workfront-goals/results-and-activities/get-started-with-results-and-activities.md" class="MCXref xref">Get started with results and activities in Adobe Workfront Goals</a>.</td>
   </tr>
   <tr>
    <td>Actual Cost</td>